imanishbarnwal/twitter-bot/README.md

 # Twitter Retweet Bot using Python

-A Python-built Twitter retweet bot using Tweepy.
+A Python built twitter retweet bot using Tweepy.
 Searches and retweets based on hashtag or keyword.
-Can do multiple keywords, or hashtags.
+Can do for multiple keywords, or hashtags.
+It can be used for automation and marketing purposes.

 ## What You Need